Did I tell you I quit the gym? Yeah. I joined one again quite a while ago, but have since quit.

 - Step 2: In one motion, as you shift your weight to your upper body, lift both your feet at the same time slightly off the floor to spread your legs to either side.
 So, your right leg goes to the right and your left leg goes to the left.
 Your weight is still being supported by your palms and toes only now your legs are spread apart.

-- Step 3: Shift your weight once again to your upper body to bring your feet back together.
-Repeat for the desired amount of reps.
+- Step 3: Shift your weight once again to

 - Step 1: Start in a standing position with your arms to your sides.

 - Step 2: As you jump bring your arms out to the sides then up above your head while bringing your feet wider than your shoulders.
 Then jump back into starting position.
 Repeat for the total amount of desired repetitions.

 - Step 1: Stand with your feet shoulder width apart, back straight, legs straight, toes pointed out straight in front of you.
 Place your hands on your hips for balance and support.

 - Step 2: Slowly bend at the knees and lower your body into a squatting position.
 Don’t let your knees go past your toes.
 (Hint: squat down as if you are about to sit in a chair).
 Repeat for the total amount of desired repetitions.

 - Step 1: Stand straight and tall with your hands on your hips.
 Feet together.

 - Step 2: Step forward with your left leg and bend at the knees until your right knee is parallel to the floor and your left knee is